pingcap/docs-cn/tidb-configuration-file.md

 - The size limit of the log file.
 - Default value: 300
 - Unit: MB
-- The maximum size is 4GB.
+- The maximum value is 4096.

 #### `max-days`